-- Remove all foreign material from the fan and motor shafts.
-Coat shafts with machine oil for easier mounting.
-Mount the belt guard backplate at this time if partial installation is required prior to sheave mounting. - Mount sheaves on shafts after checking sheave bores and bushings for nicks or burrs.
+- 1. Remove all foreign material from the fan and motor shafts.
+Coat shafts with machine oil for easier mounting. - Check sheaves bores and bushings for nicks or burrs and mount sheaves on shaft.
 Avoid using force.
 If resistance is encountered, lightly polish the shaft with emery cloth until the sheave slides on freely.
-Tighten tapered bushing bolts sequentially so that equal torque is applied to each. - Adjust the motor on its base to a position closest to the fan shaft.
+Leave the bushing bolts loose for alignment. - Adjust the motor on its base to a position closest to the fan shaft.
 Install belts by working each one over the sheave grooves until all are in position.
 Never pry the belts into place.
-On nyb packaged fans, sufficient motor adjustment is provided for easy installation of the proper size belts. - 4.
-Adjust sheaves and the motor shaft angle so that the sheave faces are in the same plane.
+On nyb packaged fans, sufficient motor adjustment is provided for easy installation of the proper size balls. - Adjust sheaves so that the sheave faces are in the same plane.
 Check this by placing a straightedge across the faces of the sheaves.
 Any gap between the edge and sheave faces indicates misalignment.
-Important: This method is only valid when the width of the surface between the belt edge and the sheave face is the same for both sheaves.
+IMPORTANT: This method is only valid when the width of the surface between the belt edge and the sheave face is the same for both sheaves.
 When they are not equal, or when using adjustable-pitch sheaves, adjust so that all belts have approximately equal tension.
 Both shafts should be at right angles to the center belt.
+Tighten the tapered bushing bolts sequentially so that equal torque is applied to each.